alvarogarcia7/blog_source/content/blog/2017-01-01-self-study.markdown

 I've read [this essay][recursive-ds] by Reginald “Raganwald” Braithwaite, on which he introduces the relationship between data structures and algorithms.
 Explains how the algorithm can be split into parts, following the data structure.

-Uses a library containing a function called 'multirec' for recursion:
+Uses a library containing a function called `multirec` for recursion:

   * [a candidate](https://hackage.haskell.org/package/multirec) library, in haskell
   * [another candidate](http://www.lazutkin.com/blog/2008/06/30/using-recursion-combinators-javascript/) library, in javascript